tmobile/magentaA11y/_checklist-native/radio.md

   role:  |
       Identifies itself as a button in iOS and radio button in Android
   group: |
-      Visble label can be grouped or associated with the radio button in a single swipe
+      Visible label can be grouped or associated with the radio button in a single swipe
   state: |
       Expresses its state (disabled/dimmed, iOS: checked/not checked, selected.
 Android: checked/not checked)